mmeewis/TL15/README.md

 ## [2.
 Create a Form and use a JSON Schema as the form model](exercise2/README.md)

-In this exercise you will create a form that we will use throughout the lab.
+Create a form that we will use throughout the lab.

 ## [3.
 Integrate your form into the site](exercise3/README.md)